karandit/confetti/README.md

 #Confetti
-The main goal to provide an alternate UI and later an alternate back-end (database) for [FET](http://lalescu.ro/liviu/fet/) timetable.
+The main goal is to provide an alternate UI and later an alternate back-end (database) for [FET](http://lalescu.ro/liviu/fet/) timetable.